News

 The Indian speedster played three Tests out of five.

-This decision was taken with his workload in mind, a topic which invoked multiple narratives from cricketing pundits across the series.
+Before the tour, India speedster Jasprit Bumrah had announced that he was only going to play only three Tests.
+This decision was taken with his workload in mind, a topic which invoked multiple narratives from cricket pundits.
 Bumrah is an all-format player and has been instrumental to India’s chances in each format.
-However, a back injury pegged him back recently.
-And this was the reason that the pacer took the call.
-Though it was appreciated by masses, many experts tore the decision down, blaming his dedication.
+However, a back injury pegged him recently.

 A batter facing the Indian speedster for the first time might find his action really odd.
-Bumrah’s bowling action is nothing close to what an idea action for a fast bowler should be.
-The run-up, the way he loads the ball and the release are all very different and unique from the orthodox, textbook skills of fast bowling.
+The run-up, the way he loads the ball, and the release are all unique from the orthodox, textbook skills of fast bowling.
 And hence, the 31-year-old is a difficult bowler to contain.
-However, England had their plans sorted.
-Though Bumrah was successful in creating some impact in the three matches he played in, the English countered him to an extent.
+However, England had their plans in place.
+Though Bumrah was successful in creating some impact in the three matches he played, the English countered him to an extent.

-Joe Root spoke about being very clear in the mind as a batter.
+Joe Root spoke about being clear in the mind as a batter.
 The strategy that England used was pretty indicative of the fact that any battle needs to be won in the mind first.
-This is exactly why a strong mindset makes a huge difference at the international level.
-The Indians structured their entire attack around Bumrah in the games that he played in.
+Shubman Gill & Co. structured their entire attack around Bumrah.
 But Root mentioned the importance of not making him too big in one’s mind.
-In simple words, England made they didn’t lose the battle before they actually played it.
+In other words, England didn’t lose the battle before they actually played it.

 “He’s world-class, he’s the best Test bowler in the world.
 But in your mind, you can make him feel unfaceable and that’s when you are walking out there with no chance.
-It’s about how many times you can get yourself in the right frame of mind”, said Joe Root in the podcast.
+It’s about how many times you can get yourself in the right frame of mind”, said Root in a podcast with Barmy Army.

-Root also spoke about the release point of Bumrah, which is far ahead as compared to other bowlers.
+Root also spoke about the release point of Bumrah, which is far ahead compared to other bowlers.
 For a bowler with an orthodox action, the release takes place somewhere in line with the popping crease.
-But for Bumrah, the point of release is almost seven centimetres ahead of the popping crease.
+But for the Indian player, the point of release is almost seven centimetres ahead of the popping crease.
 This is why he tends to rush the batters.
-As a result, they are taken by surprise for the zip and speed.
+As a result, they are taken by surprise.
 An in-form Bumrah is one of the most difficult things to face for a batter.
 Add to that a pitch which assists pace and bounce, and the job is more steep.

 ALSO READ:

 Most of the challenges in batting aren’t really difficult when your name is Joe Root.
-The 34-year-old has made multiple records to his name in the recent past, and now sets sight on another.
-In the five-match Test series, Root went past Rahul Dravid, Jacques Kallis and Ricky Ponting in terms of the runs scored in Test cricket.
-To no surprise, the English legend now sits behind only Sachin Tendulkar, with 13,543 runs to his name.
+The 34-year-old has made multiple records to his name in the recent past, and now sets his sights on another.
+In home series, Root went past Rahul Dravid, Jacques Kallis, and Ricky Ponting in the number of runs scored in Test cricket.
+The English legend now has 13,543 runs in his tally.

-However, one feather that is missing from the cap of Root would be a hundred on Australian soil.
-And that is exactly where the English team would be heading in November 2025.
-There have been multiple speculations about Root’s success in Australia, with many experts commenting on the matter.
-He has fallen to the incoming delivery from Josh Hazlewood a few times, and will have to be careful of his front foot.
+However, one feather that is missing from Root’s cap would be a hundred on Australian soil.
+There have been multiple speculations about his success in Australia.
+He has fallen to the incoming delivery from Josh Hazlewood a few times and will have to be careful of his front foot when they meet for The Ashes 2025.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, and YouTube.